 There are four main components of Industry 4.0:

 The Internet of Things (IoT) and Internet of Services (IoS) are actually prerequisites of the fourth main component of Industry 4.0—the Smart Factory.
-This refers to a situation where IT systems control the whole production process: they know where each product is at any time, and can start machines depending on the status of the production process.
+This refers to a situation where IT systems and software manage the entire production process: they know where each product is at any time, and can start machines depending on the status of the production process.

 All in all, the main goal of Industry 4.0 is increased flexibility.